buildkite-plugins/bazel-annotate-buildkite-plugin/README.md

 ### `bep_file` (optional)

 Path to the Bazel Event Protocol JSON file to parse.
-If not provided, the plugin will attempt to:
-1. Extract it from the `bazel_command` if provided
-2. Look for files at common locations (bazel-events.json, bazel-bep.json, bep.json)
+If not provided, the plugin will look for files at common locations (bazel-events.json, bazel-bep.json, bep.json).

-### `bazel_command` (optional)

-The original Bazel command that was run.
-This is used for display purposes and can also be used to extract the BEP file path if it contains a `--build_event_json_file` flag.

 ### `skip_if_no_bep` (optional, boolean)